You know I rarely ask, but please spread this post far and wide. It’s important.

 Let’s switch to the youngest, the 10-59 year olds.
 Again, it’s a pity ONS didn’t bust this out into, say, 24 and younger and those from 25-59.
 Because it’s almost certainly (we know from our own CDC data) the case that those around 24 or 25, or maybe slightly older, will be just like the other groups.

 We have to recall in this graph that many, say, 17 and younger were not vaxxed at all in January, and only increasingly are now.
+And the young die at lower rates.

 Well, it’s plain.
 The unvaxxed have lower death rates than the two-shot vaxxed.
 The two-shot vaxxed are in as bad a shape as those with just one shot after three weeks.
-Bad news.

 What’s weird is that green line, the early one-shotters, is best (the big jump at the end is due to a small sample size).
 This is a result of mixing the young, who are in no appreciable danger of Covid, with the relatively older, who have more risk.
 Careful, now.
 The people in the denominator, if they don’t get the second shot within 21 days, move into the denominator of the blue line.